 The particulars relating to internal organization, manner of operation and procedures conducted before the Commission, as well as powers to enact other acts of the Commission are regulated by the Statute of the Commission for Protection of Competition.
-The Commission for Protection of Competition finances its work by charging fees for decisions and acts rendered in response to applications in accordance with a specified tariff book.
+The Commission finances its work by charging fees for decisions and acts rendered in response to applications in accordance with specified tariff book.
 These fees are as a rule not inexpensive.
-However, as a matter in question is usually a high-value legal transaction, it is in the interest of the parties to obtain a positive opinion from the Commission as a form of security that a transaction or a business deal will not be declared null and void.
+Since the matter in question is usually a high-value legal transaction, it is in the interest of the parties to obtain a positive opinion from the Commission as a form of security that a transaction or a business deal will not be declared null and void.